MayraJaimes/bamazon_Node_Sql/README.md

     -Manager component
     -Supervisor component

-## Customer.JS
+## Description

+*Customer.js

-This app is able to take in orders from customers.
-First, when accesing this app the user will have all the items available in the store displayed to them.
+This part of the application is able to take in orders from customers.
+First, when accessing this app the user will have all the items available in the store displayed to them.

 The customer will then be prompted with two questions:
     * The first should ask them the ID of the product they would like to buy.